Figure skating-Shaidorov shocks field to win men's gold as Malinin falls apart

 But it was not to be.

+"The whole world was expecting him to win at these Olympics, and I imagine that must have been an immeasurable amount of pressure and tension for him," he said.

+"I'm sure he must be incredibly disappointed.
+But I think it's amazing that he managed to complete four performances in his first Olympics," he said, referring to Malinin's two performances in the team event and two in singles.

-Malinin said he was happy for Shaidorov, whose medal is Kazakhstan's first of the Games.
+Malinin said he was happy for Shaidorov, whose medal is Kazakhstan's first of the Milan Games.

 "I went up to him and I congratulated him because watching him skate, I watched him in the locker room, and we're just so proud of him," he said.